Skip to content

 Boolean operators (AND, OR) form a Monoid.
 They are associative ((A & B) & C == A & (B & C)) and have an identity element (True for AND, False for OR).
 We leverage this mathematical property to perform AST Flattening.
 A deeply nested tree of binary operations (depth 2000+) is algebraically reduced to a single N-ary operation during the compilation phase, enabling stack usage at runtime.

-2. Embedded JIT Compilation
+2. Lazy Bytecode Compilation

 Instead of interpreting the rule tree recursively (which is slow and stack-limited), PredyLogic acts as an embedded compiler.